Sahrior/Sahrior/README.md

 # Hi there! 👋

 I'm Md Sahrior Haider Shovon, a passionate first-year student at United International University.
-I have a keen interest in competitive programming and I'm actively involved in honing my skills on platforms like Codeforces, where I hold a Green Code rating with a score of 1250+.
+I have a keen interest in competitive programming and I'm actively involved in honing my skills on platforms like Codeforces, where I hold a rating of 1250+.